The European market potential for fresh blueberries

 2. What makes Europe an interesting market for blueberries?

 Blueberries have been expanding fast in Europe and a growing supply will continue to push the consumption of blueberries.
-The unused potential makes Europe an interesting market, but you must be aware of market speculation and overproduction.
+The unused potential makes Europe an interesting market, but you must be aware of market speculation.

 Popularity of blueberries continues to rise

 The European blueberry market has expanded rapidly over the past years.
-Both demand and supply are expected to continue to grow, although nobody knows its true potential.
-Suppliers can take advantage of the strong demand, but at the same time must count on increasing price pressure due to a higher availability of blueberries worldwide.
+Both demand and supply are expected to continue to grow.
+Suppliers can take advantage of the strong demand, but at the same time must count on increasing price pressure due to a general higher availability of blueberries worldwide.

-Until now, the fast-expanding imports of blueberries into Europe could be contributed to the greater supply volumes from mainly Chile, Peru and Morocco.
-But new planting and production has been on the rise everywhere, counter-seasonal as well in and around Europe: in Spain and Poland, in the Ukraine, Serbia and Morocco and further away.
+Until 2022, the fast-expanding import value of blueberries into Europe could be attributed to the greater supply volumes from mainly Peru, Morocco and Chile.
+But new planting and production has been on the rise everywhere, including counter-seasonal in and around Europe: in Spain and Poland, in Ukraine, Serbia and Morocco and further away.
+The International Blueberry Organization estimates an increase in the overall industry production: from 2 million tonnes per year to 3 million tonnes of harvested blueberries worldwide by 2030.

 A year-round demand of low-priced blueberries has forced suppliers to become more productive, more efficient and to consistently provide high-quality fruit.
-According to Rabobank’s reporting, there will be opportunities for value-added supplies and cost-competitive firms.
-Yet the demand for high quality is also increasing, so simply focusing on supplying commodity blueberries may not be enough.
+According to Rabobank’s reporting, there will be opportunities for value-added suppliers and cost-competitive firms.
+Yet the demand for high quality and variety upgrades is also increasing, so simply focusing on supplying commodity blueberries will not be enough.
+The adoption of new technologies to improve efficiency and productivity is also key.

 Tips: